mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-update.md

 ### Update and include/exclude properties
 You want to update your entities but only for specific properties.

-- `ColumnInputExpression`: This option let you choose which properties to map.
+- `ColumnInputExpression`: This option lets you choose which properties to map.
-- `IgnoreOnUpdateExpression`: This option let you ignore properties that are auto-mapped.
+- `IgnoreOnUpdateExpression`: This option lets you ignore properties that are auto-mapped.

 ```csharp
 bulk.IgnoreOnUpdateExpression = c =>  new { c.ColumnToIgnore };